Latias94/jsonrepair/python/README.md

-# jsonrepair - Fast JSON Repair for Python
+# jsonrepair-rs - Fast JSON Repair for Python

 A high-performance JSON repair library for Python, powered by Rust.
 This library provides a drop-in replacement for the popular [json_repair](https://github.com/mangiucugna/json_repair) library with better performance for most use cases.